I want to go straight to the code and read what it says about volunteer fundraising

 When developing a volunteering agreement, the charity should be careful not to include any mutual obligations which could be seen as creating an employment contract.
 More information on volunteer agreements can be found on the NCVO’s Knowhow Nonprofit website.

-To see the Code rules about working with volunteers, see Section 2.
-If you are working with volunteers who are children, see also Section 3.
+To see the code rules about working with volunteers, see section 5.
+If you are working with volunteers who are children, see also section 6.
 There is extensive guidance on working with volunteers, including IoF, Charity Commission, and NCVO.

-Where possible you should ensure that volunteers know the Key Principles and Behaviours and rules on the handling of donations in the Code of Fundraising Practice.
+Where possible you should ensure that volunteers know the standards on behaviour when fundraising in section 1, and on processing donations in section 4 of the code.
 They should also be familiar with sections related to the fundraising they are doing.

 For members of the public who wish to volunteer